bajzarpa/webpack-compile-time-plugin/README.md

 # Webpack Compile Time Plugin

-A really simple plugin, with only one prupose.
+A really simple plugin, with only one purpose.
 Show the compilation time in the console.

 ## Options